fedek6/rh-manifest/js/Next.js/external-sources-for-static-props.md

 }
 ```

 __Notice:__ You can use static props only in page files.
-That's because it works sever-side.
+That's because they works sever-side.